yisiox/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * logistics managers
-* has a need to manage a significant number of contacts and their respective logistical assets
+* has a need to keep track of a significant number of contacts and assets they are responsible for
-* has a need to organise all assets
 * prefers desktop apps over other types
 * prefers typing to other forms of input
 * can type fast